You may trick a narcissist into revealing the truth, but you have to take a safe approach because they can explode in a narcissistic rage.

 When things don’t pique their interest for long, they may blurt out the truth without any effort to dress it up in a lie.

-You can say, “So I met a kid at a party, and I taught him the entire alphabet.
+You could try something like, “So I met a kid at a party, and I taught him the entire alphabet.
 First I told him what A looks like, how to draw it, and what words have A at the start.
 He was great at picking up.
 So then I told him what B looks like, how to draw it, and what words have B at the start.
 Then I told him…”

 Okay, you get the drift.
 It doesn’t have to be A to Z. It may be how you cleaned your kitchen or how you worked out an Excel/Google sheet.